googleapis/google-cloud-go/CONTRIBUTING.md

 $ go test -v cloud.google.com/go/...
 ```

-You can also run a specific test suite, for instance datastore be running:
+You can also run a specific test suite, for instance in order to run datastore:
 ``` sh
 $ go test -v cloud.google.com/go/datastore
 ```